Interstate 495 Maryland / Virginia

 Interstate 495 serves regional traffic with several routes radiating outward from the Capital Beltway and D.C. area.
 They include I-66 west to Front Royal, I-95 south to Richmond, U.S. 50 east to the Chesapeake Bay Bridge, I-95 and Baltimore-Washington Parkway north to Baltimore and I-270 west to Frederick.
 Express toll lanes accompany the I-495 leg of the Capital Beltway north from Springfield to Tysons Corner.

 When Interstate 95 was deleted from within the beltway in 1977, that designation wholly replaced I-495 on the eastern half of the beltway.
-This was formally approved by AASHTO on November 15, 1975.
+This was formally approved by the American Association of State Highway and Transportation Officials (AASHTO) on November 15, 1975.
 However in 1989, the Interstate 495 designation was restored along the eastern beltway to provide a consistent number for its entire length.
 AASHTO affirmed this at the route numbering committee meeting on June 10, 1991.
 As a result of this action by AASHTO, the eastern half of the Capital Beltway is signed as both I-95 and I-495.
-The FHWA Interstate Route Log and Finder list attributes the overlapped mileage soley to Interstate 95.
+The FHWA Interstate Route Log and Finder list attributes the overlapped mileage solely to Interstate 95.

 495 Express Lanes

 Major work broke ground in 2008 on Interstate 495 between Springfield and McLean, Virginia.
 Costing $2 billion and funded by private companies Transurban and Fleur,2 the 495 Express Lanes project rebuilt the Capital Beltway with High Occupancy Toll (HO/T) lanes added between the north and south roadways.
 Extending 14 miles north from the Springfield Interchange with I-95/395 to a point south of SR 193 at McLean, the 495 Express Lanes opened to traffic on November 17, 2012.